Leviathan: The Last Day of the Decade: Sequel

 In October 2015, the developers announced Leviathan: The Cargo, which continues the story set in the world of Leviathan.
 The visual novel game features characters from Leviathan: The Last Day of the Decade and new ones.
-The game is set to be released in 2016.
+The game was released in early access in 2016 and has not seen any developments since.
+As of July 2023, Lostwood Games no longer has a website and only maintains minimal presence on twitter, with its only recent post in last two years listing the demise of one of the creators.